lady-bluecopper/HypED/README.md

 ## Related Code

-The folder *related* includes the source code of the two competitor algorithms considered in our experimental evaluation.
+The folder *related* includes the source code of the two competitors considered in our experimental evaluation.

 CTL[1] (folder *CoreTreeLabelling*) improves the state-of-the-art 2-hop pruned landmark labeling approach, by first decomposing the input graph in a large core and a forest of smaller trees, and then constructing two different indices on the core-tree structure previously generated.
 Distance queries can be answered exactly as the min between the distances provided by the two indices.